vivektripathi07/Database-Learnings/Foundations of Data Systems/Reliablity Scalablity and Maintainabilty.md

     3. It can perform good even in situations of high load,
     4. It make prevenet unauthorized access and abuse.

 Then that system is called reliable (somewhat), basically if the system is working correctly even when the things go wrong then it is reliable.

-Here the things that can go wrong can be termed as fault and a reliable system can also be called *fault-torlerant* or *resilient*.
+Here the *things-that-can-go-wrong* can be termed as fault and a reliable system can also be called *fault-torlerant* or *resilient*.